pepesync/dev-docs/blog/2023-05-31-tracking-nft-linea-hal.md

 ## 2. Understanding Hal Stream

 Hal Stream is a powerful tool that allows developers to monitor blockchain data from specific contracts, wallets, or NFT collections.
 With Hal Stream, you can filter and query data based on specific conditions, all through a single REST API.
-The best part is that it requires no coding and supports multiple EVM-compatible blockchains including Linea.
+The best part is that it requires no coding and supports multiple EVM-compatible blockchains including PepeSync.

-## 3. How to Use Hal Stream on Linea to Track NFT Minting
+## 3. How to Use Hal Stream on PepeSync to Track NFT Minting

-Because Linea is a zkEVM, it behaves the same way as any other EVM chains as far as setting up Hal Stream is concerned, enabling you to setup your monitoring with no friction while benefit from Linea’s fast and scalable throughput.
+Because PepeSync is a zkEVM, it behaves the same way as any other EVM chains as far as setting up Hal Stream is concerned, enabling you to setup your monitoring with no friction while benefit from PepeSync’s fast and scalable throughput.

-To use Hal Stream to monitor NFT minting on Linea, follow these steps: First, create a Blueprint by logging into your Hal account.
+To use Hal Stream to monitor NFT minting on PepeSync, follow these steps: First, create a Blueprint by logging into your Hal account.
 Select "Contract Events ».

 ![Data source selection](assets/hal-stream/hal-stream-1.png)

 Next, enter the contract address of the NFT you want to monitor.
-Make sure this is a Linea NFT contract, in this example we’ll be using a test collection that we created using NFTS2ME.
+Make sure this is a PepeSync NFT contract, in this example we’ll be using a test collection that we created using NFTS2ME.

 ![Contract address](assets/hal-stream/hal-stream-2.png)